maryville-swdv-660-SP20-01/assignment-week-1-bk-aihg/README.md

 **Description**

-To run the application, double click on the executable file named 'bk-week1'.
+To run the application download and set the permission to 755(chmod 755), then double click the executable file named 'bk-week1'.
 The application opens in terminal with the below options.

 "Select and operation as below:- "\
 "1.
 Enter 1 to input any string and convert to a stingcase of available choices."\